Developing with Adaxes .NET API

 }

-Connecting to the nearest available service
+Connecting to a nearest available service

 $ns = New-Object "Softerra.Adaxes.Adsi.AdmNamespace"